 Avoid the big screens—and the small ones, too

 We like huge displays because they allow us to see pictures in more detail, but also because they make it easier for us to immerse ourselves into what we’re watching, be it a movie or a video game.
 But this is exactly why you should not use one if you suffer from cybersickness.

 Smaller screens are better: they won’t take up your entire field of vision, constantly reminding your brain that you’re actually in a room and the movement you see is only an image on a screen.
 “The room provides a stable visual reference that keeps the player grounded in the real world, which will reduce sensory conflicts,” says Weech.

-If you already have a big flat-screen TV that is now making you nauseous, you don’t need to throw it away—sitting farther from it will have the same effect.
+If you already have a big flat-screen TV or monitor that is now making you nauseous, you don’t need to throw it away—sitting farther away from it will have a similar effect.

 But don’t go too small and confine your gaming to your smartphone.
 Tiny screens require you to strain your eyes to make out fine details, so you’ll most likely end up with a headache, another common and annoying symptom of gaming sickness.

 This has a double effect.
 First, playing games in a well-lit room will prevent you from exerting your eyes, which will help you avoid a headache.
 Second, illuminating your surroundings will help your eyes understand that you’re actually in a room, not fighting zombies on the Titanic.

 Control the elements

 Because cybersickness is a form of motion sickness, most things that alleviate the symptoms of one work for the other—including getting some fresh air on your face and drinking cool water.